notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ### Global Styles

-Unlike the other "languages", which are language or file-type specific, the "Global Styles" set the default stylings for all types of documents using the active theme.
+Unlike most of the other items listed in the "Languages" column, which are language or file-type specific, the "Global Styles" set the default stylings for all types of documents using the active theme.
 Except for the "Global override" style, a style for a particular language will override a "Global Style" setting.

 Some of these styles apply to the background only, some apply to the foreground only, and some apply to both.